MGTheTrain/iam-with-aut0-sample/backend-services/c#/src/SampleService/README.md

 docker run --rm -e "Auth0__Domain=dev-d81cx3ar5jc0hn2z" -e "Auth0__Audience=https://quickstart/api" -p 5001:8080 -d csharp-service-with-auth0:0.1.0
 ```

+Explore the Swagger Web UI in a browser of your preference by entering: `http://localhost:5001/swagger`

 ## Retrieve a bearer token (This only considers authentication and not RBAC)